-Canna lilies are low maintenance plants that can be easy to grow.
-Their flowers and foliage are a welcome sight for any garden.
-They provide a refreshing burst of color being one of the most colorful summer bulbs.
+Canna lilies provide a refreshing burst of color and tropical look being one of the most colorful summer tropical bulbs.

-Let’s look at everything you need to know about growing these flamboyant plants.
+Let’s look at everything you need to know about growing these flamboyant Canna plants.

 Canna Lilies At A Glance

-The leaves are typically solid green, but some cultivars have brownish, maroon, or even variegated leaves.
-Meanwhile, the flowers are typically red, orange, or yellow or any combination of those colors which are aggregated into clusters of spikes of pinnacles.
+Meanwhile, the Canna flowers are typically red, orange, yellow, or any combination of that variety of colors which are aggregated into clusters of spikes of pinnacles.

 Planting Canna Lilies